Project: Wood River Plant

 Project Background & Description

 Dynegy's Wood River Power Station had converted to Montana Coal, which emits less sulfur.
 In order to more efficiently haul the coal, larger unit train unloading facilities needed to be built.
-Bloomsdale Excavating Company, Inc. was contracted by Dynegy to construct a new mile and a half-long rail loop for Dynegy's Wood River Power Station in Wood River, IL.
+Bloomsdale Excavating Company, Inc. was contracted to construct a new mile and a half-long rail loop for Dynegy's Wood River Power Station in Wood River, IL.

 In order to meet the project requirements, Bloomsdale needed to make all of the cuts and fill excavation associated with the perforation of the sub-ballasts.
 Then, Bloomsdale needed to place all sub-ballast mats, railroad spurs, tracks and ties for the rail loop.